Organizing Data Science Teams (Transcript)

 Hugo: Absolutely, and then what decisions and business decisions to make afterwards, because that's what's not clear in this case as well.

-Jonathan: Right, exactly, and I think most of the time, when we use data science to make decisions, it is not necessarily clear what is the exact implication you can pull from it, which is not to say that you shouldn't pull the data at all, it's just that it is not sufficient to have good data to then make a good decision.
+Jacqueline: Right, exactly, and I think most of the time, when we use data science to make decisions, it is not necessarily clear what is the exact implication you can pull from it, which is not to say that you shouldn't pull the data at all, it's just that it is not sufficient to have good data to then make a good decision.
 Back to the original question of what can't data science do, is it often can't tell you the final conclusion you should draw, it can just present evidence.

 What are common pitfalls of organizing data science teams?